Fish aggregating devices

 In recent years a number of different FAD design and management strategies aimed at reducing bycatch of turtles, sharks and rays have been proposed and evaluated, with some promising outcomes .
 These strategies are listed below and discussed.

 Techniques to identify and mitigate bycatch before arriving at a FAD

 - Instrumented buoys

-- Non-Entangling FADs
+- Non-Entangling and biodegradable FADs